The Powerful Scoop of Coffee Beans

 Menaloidins

 This compound is also known to generate several beneficial health properties.
-In addition to antioxidant compounds, it has antimicrobial and anti-inflammatory properties.
+In addition to its antioxidant compounds, it also exhibits antimicrobial and anti-inflammatory properties.
 It can also contribute to the body's antihypertensive and prebiotic activities.

 -